band-unfolding/bandup/README.md

       * This requires that you have either PyQt4 or PyQt5 in your python install.
 If the GUI doesn't work for you, you can still do the plots using the command line
-    * It might be handy placing a symlink to the "bandup" executable in some directory in your PATH, or, less preferably, including the whole BandUP_bin in your PATH.
+    * It might be handy placing a symlink to the "bandup" executable in some directory in your PATH, or, less preferably, including the current directory in your PATH.
       By doing so, you'll be able to use BandUP in whataver directory you're working at.